If any essential oil could be classified as a superfood, it would be clove bud.

 - Oral health: Add a drop of oil to your toothpaste at night to eradicate bacteria and promote oral health.
 Alternatively, use a drop of the oil at the site of a toothache or add a drop of oil to several ounces of water to create a gargle.

 - Aromatherapy: Use clove bud essential oil in a diffuser or add a few drops to a water bottle with a spray cap to dispense the scent throughout the room.
-For an on the go option, inhale clove oil through a personal essential oil diffuser like Love MONQ.
+For an on the go option, use clove oil in a personal essential oil diffuser like Love MONQ.

 - Muscle pain: Add a few drops of clove oil to a carrier oil and massage onto affected areas.